How to Make Vocals Fuller (Get a Thick and Warm Sound)

 Parallel compression is another amazing technique you can use to help a poor recording sound more expensive.

-Essentially, I often use a shelf filter to reduce everything below 80Hz.
-A boost in the lower mids and bass.
+Typically, a shelf filter is used to reduce frequencies below 80 Hz, along with a boost in the lower midrange and bass frequencies.

-For the reverb settings, a short decay time and quick reflections usually work best to thicken up the reverb.
-This causes a dense sound and adds more depth to the voice, as opposed to a wide and spacious reverb sound.
+This creates a dense sound and adds depth to the voice, contrasting with a wide and spacious reverb character.

 Saturation can be used to fix thin vocals.
 It adds rich harmonics and applies subtle forms of “soft-clipping” compression.

-This unique effect makes sounds fuller, and increases perceived loudness.
+This unique effect makes sounds fuller and increases perceived loudness.
 A

 saturation plugin also adds depth, character, color, presence, and warmth.